Mulaniya-13/TradeNest/README.md

 TradeNest is a full-stack fintech web application inspired by modern online stock-brokerage platforms.
 It allows users to explore stocks, manage a portfolio, place simulated buy/sell orders, track holdings, and monitor their overall investment performance — all through a clean, responsive interface.

-«⚠️ Disclaimer: TradeNest is an educational project built for learning and demonstration purposes.
-It does not execute real trades or handle real money.»

 ---